Dr. Rochelle A. Haynes

 (BA, MA, PhD, CIPD, HEA)

-Rochelle’s true passion lies in applying HR to the growing field of the gig economy, Rochelle specializes in the emerging field of ‘Gig HR’, a term she coined to describe the discipline of using HRM to help companies enhance their working relationships with contract workers, ‘gig workers’, ‘digital nomads’ and other offsite stakeholders, whose physical contact with organisations is limited or non-existent.
+Rochelle’s true passion lies in applying HR to the growing field of the gig economy and she recently spent five weeks travelling across Thailand, a remote-working hotspot, to explore co-working spaces and interview globally dispersed workers.
+She specializes in the emerging field of ‘Gig HR’, a term she coined to describe the discipline of using HRM to help companies enhance their working relationships with contract workers, ‘gig workers’, ‘digital nomads’ and other offsite stakeholders, whose physical contact with organisations is limited or non-existent.

 When she isn’t working, you can find Rochelle in the gym, a swimming pool, on a tennis court, cycling through the English countryside, or trying her hand at some new DIY project!